 How Does Retargeting Work?

-Here’s how it works: you place a small, unobtrusive piece of code on your website (this code is sometimes referred to as a retargeting pixel).
+Here’s how it works: you place a small, unobtrusive piece of code on your website (this code is sometimes referred to as a pixel).
 The code, or pixel, is unnoticeable to your site visitors and won’t affect your site’s performance.
 Every time a new visitor comes to your site, the code drops an anonymous browser cookie.
 Later, when your cookied visitors browse the web, the cookie will let your retargeting provider know when to serve ads, ensuring that your ads are served to only to people who have previously visited your site.

 Retargeting is so effective because it focuses your advertising spend on people who are already familiar with your brand and have recently demonstrated interest.
-That’s why most marketers who use retargeting see a higher ROI than from most other digital channels.
+That’s why most marketers who use it see a higher ROI than from most other digital channels.

 When Does Retargeting Work?